KablamoOSS/kombustion/documentation/content/concepts/plugins.md

 ## How a plugin works

-Kombustion's implementation of plugins builds upon the Go [Plugin package](https://golang.org/pkg/plugin/).
+Kombustion's implementation of plugins builds upon the Go [Plugin package][1].

-Plugins are loaded according to the `kombustion.lock` file (which is genrated from `kombustion.yaml`).
+Plugins are loaded according to the `kombustion.lock` file (which is generated from `kombustion.yaml`).

 If a template uses a resource registered to a plugin, the relevant parser function is called.
 The plugins parser function receives the name of the resource, and the template object as a string.
-It's then up to the parser function to transform those inputs into one or more Cloudformation template objects, and return them.
+It's then up to the parser function to transform those inputs into one or more CloudFormation template objects, and return them.

 Due to the nature of Go's Plugin package, however it's not quite that simple.
 We need to serialise